CYB3R-JUNKI3/Scars-Above-VR/README.md

 ## Important Notes / FAQ's
 :question: _I can sometimes see objects through the floor and walls_

-:bulb: I am aware of this, it is to do with occlusion and a side effect of converting to 1st person, will update when a fix is found.
+:bulb: This is to do with occlusion and a side effect of converting to 1st person, will update when a fix is found.

 ---
 :question: _My weapon disappears when my back is against a wall_

-:bulb: I am aware of this, it is camera related and a side effect of converting to 1st person, will update when a fix is found.
+:bulb: This is camera related and a side effect of converting to 1st person, will update when a fix is found.

 ---
 :question: _Aiming is a bit weird when firing downwards_